dsa-2/docs/protocol/authorization.md

 #### Permission Token

 A string that stores the authorization information about the client.
-The implementation of Authorizer module controls what's stored in the token and how is checked.
+The implementation of Authorizer module controls what's stored in the token and how it's checked.

 #### Max Permission